To order, send us a plant request, here!

 Sound Native Plants has been growing native plants for restoration projects since 1992, and we specialize exclusively in western Washington native plants.
 Every plant we grow is native to western Washington - no hybrids, cultivars, named varietals, or introduced species.
-We are primarily a wholesale nursery with more than 80,000 plants in production every year.
-Nursery client list
+We are primarily a wholesale nursery with more than 140,000 plants in production every year.
+Click here for information on purchasing plants.
+View our nursery client list.

-The nursery is managed by Amee Bahr and Ned McGinley, with assistance from business founders Susan Buis and Ben Alexander.
+Samantha Elie manages the nursery, and co-founder Ben Alexander provides overall guidance.
 We have many decades of combined experience working with native plants and environmental restoration.
 Together, we employ a comprehensive approach to growing the best native plants for restoration projects.
 It is a whole lot of fun and hard work.

-Our plants are nursery grown from wild-collected seeds and cuttings, and a few are grown from plants salvaged from construction sites.
+Our plants are nursery grown from wild-collected seeds and cuttings.
 We never take plants from undisturbed areas and we use environmentally sensitive methods for collecting seeds and cuttings.
 Check out our Flickr webpage to see photographs of our plants at different growth stages as well as shots of the nursery crew in action.

 - Wide selection of container-grown plants - more than 100 species